gofynd/fdk-client-python/documentation/platform/CONTENT.md

 ### getFaqsByCategoryIdOrSlug
-Get FAQs by category ID or slug.
+Get question and answers within an FAQ category